Blockchain with proof of quantum work: Hybrid Classical-Quantum Hashing

 \begin{enumerate} \item[6.] {\bf Probabilistic:} For the same input, a quantum hash function has a nonzero likelihood of producing different outputs.

 \item[7.] {\bf Spoof resistance:} The hash must be infeasible to replicate using classical computers with realistic resources. \end{enumerate}

 The last requirement is essential when the hash is used in a blockchain with a PoQ-based consensus mechanism.
 It ensures that only quantum computers can perform mining, thereby preventing energy-intensive classical mining.
 The probabilistic nature of quantum hash values must be carefully considered in the design and application of hash functions, particularly in systems like blockchain, where reliable behavior is essential.
 This issue, along with potential solutions, will be discussed in greater detail in subsequent sections.
-Since existing standard classical hashes already fulfill the first five classical requirements, by carefully combining a classical hash function with a quantum operation, the focus can shift to achieving the last requirement.
+Rather than requiring our quantum evolution to provably guarantee cryptographic properties, it is convenient to exploit a hybrid approach with one classical cryptographic hash used to define the quantum-computation parameters.
+Since existing classical cryptographic hashes already fulfill the first five classical requirements the focus can shift to achieving the last requirement.

 We start by introducing the general concept without delving into specific implementation details.
 Let $\mathcal M$ represent a message of arbitrary length.
 (For clarity and consistency, we use calligraphic symbols for blockchain-related quantities, while standard symbols are reserved for all other variables, including those characterizing the quantum evolution.)
 A hash function is defined as a unique transformation of $\mathcal M$ into a hash value ${\cal H}(\mathcal M)$, with a fixed length of $\mathcal N_\mathcal{H}$ bits.
 This transformation is performed in four steps (see Fig.~\ref{fig:cycle} for visualization):